ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/metadata-standard-discovery.mdmetadata-standard-discovery.md

-# Discovery of Metadata Standards #
+# Discovery of Metadata Standards and Databases #

 We have explored the importance and categories of metadata standards.
 But, as a researcher, how do you know what metadata standards are relevant to your research?
 And what public databases support storing data described by the relevant metadata standards?